 The 4Cs of Diamonds

-The 4Cs have since become the standard for describing a diamond’s specific characteristics.
+The 4Cs has since become the standard for describing a diamond’s specific characteristics.

-The combination of Cut, Colour, Clarity and Carat denote a diamond’s value and rarity.
+The combination of Cut, Colour, Clarity, and Carat denotes a diamond’s value and rarity.

 |D, E, F||Colourless|

 |G, H, I, J||Near Colourless|

 Passion Jewellers Ideal Colour Grade – G – H grades with medium to no fluorescence are a perfect choice for those who prefer colourless stones but are constrained by their budget.

 This short video explains the GIA color scale and how GIA classifies a diamond with a letter grade from D-to-Z by comparing it to masterstones representing the color grades on the GIA scale.

 Clarity grading is to measure the position, volume, and colour of the inclusions.
 FL or IF (flawless or internally flawless) diamonds have the best clarity and are the most expensive ones.
 Diamonds marked I (visible inclusions) are the poorest.